Workflow API

 Why Use Workflows?

 Workflows help you build reliable backend systems and integration logic.
-They handle system failures and network issues by automatically resuming from the last known state after crashes or connection losses.
+Using queued functions they handle system failures and network issues by automatically resuming from the last known state after crashes or connection losses.
 This makes them ideal for critical processes like order processing and payment flows.
 The system distributes work across multiple workers and processes long-running tasks asynchronously.
 As a developer, you can focus on implementing business logic while the framework handles state persistence, retries, and scaling.

 A simple workflow example